 No formal requirements have to be met for being nominated to a board; different rules apply to banks and insurance companies.
-Swiss company law requires neither special knowledge nor qualifications (e.g., in financial or accounting matters) as a precondition for nomination to a board.
+Swiss company law requires neither special knowledge nor qualifications (e.g., in financial or accounting matters).
 The same applies in principle to the independence of board members.
-However, Articles 717 and 754 CO indirectly require a composition of the board that ensures that risks will be recognised and wrong business decisions avoided.
+However, Articles 717 and 754 of the CO indirectly require a composition of the board that ensures that risks will be recognised and wrong business decisions avoided to the extent possible.
 Therefore, boards and shareholders are well advised to only propose, and respectively nominate, members to the board who do have the necessary skills.
-Candidates to a board should ensure that they have enough time, knowledge and experience to meaningfully contribute to the board, as well as a basic understanding of the legal framework and the business.
-The articles of association may contain certain qualifications and conditions, such as an age limit; no age limits are provided by law but many articles of association provide for them (typically around 70 years).
-Each member of the board may resign at any time without giving any reason to the shareholders or the remaining board members.
+Candidates to a board should ensure that they have enough time, knowledge and experience to meaningfully contribute to the board, as well as a basic understanding of the legal framework and the business of the company.
+The articles of association may contain certain qualifications and conditions, such as an age limit; no age limits are provided by law but many articles of association provide for them (typically around 70 years of age).
+Each board member may generally resign at any time without giving any reason to the shareholders or the remaining board members.
 The corollary to such right is the right of the shareholders' meeting to remove a board member at any time.